Victor-Villacis/javascript-starter-kit/README.md

 Builds the web app for production to the `dist` folder.
 Build is minified and file names are hashed.
 Distrubution folder is served.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ```sh

 npm run deploy
 ```
-#Update line 24 of package.json
+* First Update the url on line 24 of package.json
-#App is deployed to surge.
-#Be sure to change url from surge to your own.
-#24: "deploy": "surge ./dist/ ibx-victor-app.surge.sh"
+* Example: 24: "deploy": "surge ./dist/ ibx-victor-app.surge.sh"
-Signup in command line if no account.
+* Signup with command line promps if no account.

 ## Run tests